fgauna12/AutomatedTestingWorkshop/README.md

 Experiment with using SOLID principles and trying out concepts like _Clean Architecture_.

+### 2.B Stretch Goal

+What happens when the database goes down?
+Can you similate this?

 ### 3. Create Characterization Tests for the `ProductsController.Consume` method

 Now let's do it again for the consumption api call.